Chandausi Junction railway station: History

 After connecting Varanasi with Lucknow, the Oudh and Rohilkhand Railway started working west of Lucknow and it reached Bareilly in 1873.
 A line connecting Moradabad to Chandausi was also built in 1872 and it was continued up to Bareilly in 1873.
 The Bareilly–Moradabad chord was completed in 1894.
-The former main line became Chandausi Loop and the one via Rampur became main line.
+The former main line became Chandausi Loop and the one via Rampur became the main line.
 It was extended to Shahranpur in 1886.

 A branch line to Aligarh was opened in 1894.

 Electrification

-The survey for railway electrification of the Moradabad–Aligarh line, including the Chandausi–Bareilly sector, was sanctioned in the budget for 2012–13.
+The survey for railway electrification of the Moradabad–Aligarh line, along with the Chandausi–Bareilly sector, was sanctioned in the budget for 2012–13.